abhayhonparkhe/ChatFlow-/README.md

 # ChatFlow - Real-time Chat Application

+to use this app go to https://chat-flow-v2.vercel.app/ or see installation steps below

 A beautiful, modern real-time chat application with macOS-inspired design built with Next.js, Firebase, and Socket.IO.

 ## Project Information